Have you only got 2 days in Berlin? Then check out my Berlin 2 day itinerary packed full of the best things to see & do in the city!

-If you’ve only got 2 days in Berlin then you’ve got to see the Berlin Fernsehturm.
+If you’ve only got two days in Berlin then you’ve got to visit the Berlin Fernsehturm.

 This is not only the highest building in Berlin, it is the highest building in all of Germany.
 That means if you want some of the best views of the city then this is where you’ll find them.

 Soaring 368 metres into the sky, the Berlin Fernsehturm is one of those landmarks that you can see from all of your city.
 And no matter where I was, my eyes always seemed to be drawn to this structure.

 Up at the top of the TV Tower is a viewing platform with spectacular 360-degree panoramic views.
 It’s from here that you realise just how flat Berlin is as a city.
 Also, you can clearly see iconic landmarks such as the Reichstag and Brandenburg Gate.

 There’s also a bar at the top so if you’ve got time I recommend grabbing a glass of bubbly and drinking in the views.

 Tickets to the Berlin Fernsehturm cost €21.50 per person.
 You get a discount with the Berlin Welcome Card.

 Brandenburg Gate & the Reichstag

 When it comes to what to see in Berlin in 2 days, no trip would be complete without seeing two of the city’s most iconic landmarks – Brandenburg Gate & the Reichstag.